thread-pond/scrum-lint/README.md

 ScrumLint expects the environment variables `TRELLO_DEVELOPER_PUBLIC_KEY` and `TRELLO_MEMBER_TOKEN` to be set in order to work.
-You can see how to acquire these tokens in the [Basic authorization section of the `ruby-trello` gem](https://github.com/jeremytregunna/ruby-trello#basic-authorization).
+You can see how to acquire these tokens in the ["Basic authorization" section of the `ruby-trello` gem](https://github.com/jeremytregunna/ruby-trello#basic-authorization).
 Once you've set these, you can run the following command for a list of corrections to be made: